If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 With private student loans, you typically have fewer options, especially when it comes to loan forgiveness or cancellation.
 To explore your options, contact your loan servicer directly.
 If you don’t know who your private student loan servicer is, look at a recent billing statement.

-How can I find a credit counselor I can trust?
+How do I find a credit counselor?

 How do I check out a credit counseling organization?